 - FERRY: NYC Ferry provides service directly to the Brooklyn Navy Yard on the Astoria Route, with a non-stop connection from Wall St-Pier 11 and East 34th St. When you disembark, follow signs to Building 77.
-Ferry rides are $2.75, and they do not accept MetroCards or OMNY.
+NYC Ferry does not accept MetroCards or OMNY.
 All ferries are wheelchair accessible.
 Visit ferry.nyc for schedules and info and download the NYC Ferry app.

 - BUS: The B57 and B69 travel along Flushing Ave and stop at Building 77.
 You may also take the B62, which stops on Park Ave, one block south of the Brooklyn Navy Yard.
 All NYC MTA buses are wheelchair accessible, and all accept OMNY with a contactless bank card or smartphone.
 If traveling by bus, be sure to allow plenty of extra time for your trip, as weekend schedules can be unreliable (visit mta.info for maps and service alerts).
 Do not take the B67, as this will take your through the Yard, but you will not be able to get off inside the Yard.